Amhrán na bhFiann: Music

 The air is of a style comparable with British marches and songs of the era.
 Colm Ó Lochlainn said, "The tune is not Irish; it sounds to me something between a Sousa march and a German regimental song".
-The melody's pentatonic scale adds some difficulty for the singer.
 It is usually sung or played in march time.
 Different tempos may be used, however, and the verse and chorus are occasionally played.
 In 1926 the radio orchestra of 2RN was found too small for an adequate rendition, so a recording by the New York "Fighting Irish" 69th Infantry was soon adopted, prompting complaints that it was too jazz-influenced.
 A 1961 Evening Herald editorial complained that the anthem was "usually played without any arrangement and often at a tempo more suggestive of a jig tune than an anthem".
 Fritz Brase's 1930 arrangement was replaced for Defence Forces bands in the 1980s by one by Colonel James R. McGee which simplified the high woodwind parts.
 Raidió Teilifís Éireann (RTÉ), the Irish national broadcasting company, played an orchestral version in a slow tempo at the close of transmission from 1962 onwards.
 This was produced by Gerard Victory and arranged by Brian Boydell (who disliked the tune) on the advice of a Canadian consultant who said, "I wan' it BIG!
 I envisage the kind of music that will stir the hearts of the Irish people".
 Boydell's version replaced one by John Francis Larchet introduced in 1954.
 A special arrangement incorporating traditional Irish instruments was played instead during Easter Week 1966, to mark the 50th anniversary of the Easter Rising.
 There was negative comment at the lively tempo used in the ceremony for Michelle Smith's gold medals at the 1996 Olympics.
+The 1965 Argo version was in E-flat major rather than the usual B-flat major.
+Bill Whelan commented, “I have long felt the original melody for our anthem delivers on all fronts: dignity, sing-ability, and emotional impact".

 Lyrics

 The lyrics are those of an Irish rebel song, exhorting all Irish people (both "Gaels" and "men of the Pale") to participate in the struggle to end the hegemony ("despot" over "slave") of the English ("Saxon foe") in Ireland ("Inisfail").
 There are allusions to earlier Irish rebellions, and to support from Irish Americans ("from a land beyond the wave") such as Clan na Gael.
 Eyck attributes the song's rise to popularity to its "down-to-earth lines, descriptive imagery, fighting stance, and patriotic passion".

-Slight variations exist in published versions; in the following texts, the chorus is from the 2018 Seanad report; and the verses are based on National Anthems of the World (6th edition) with Irish spellings altered to meet the standards of An Caighdeán Oifigiúil.
+The original Irish translation by Ó Rinn used distinctly Munster Irish spelling, however, slight variations exist in modern published versions; in the following texts, the chorus is from the 2018 Seanad report; and the verses are based on National Anthems of the World (6th edition) with Irish spellings altered to the standard, An Caighdeán Oifigiúil; however, the original Munster spellings are still in common usage.

 Chorus

-The chorus is the established National Anthem.
+Only the chorus is the established national anthem.